UKRA Model Rocket Safety Code

 Launch sites should be a suitable open area for launching and recovering rockets.
 It is usual to gain the landowners permission before flying.
 The table of minimum flying site dimensions according to motor power can be found here.
 Further guidance on flying sites can be found in the full UKRA Safety Code.

-A Safety Officer should be familiar with the concepts and risks associated with model rocketry.
+A Safety Officer for model flying is a nominated responsible adult and should be familiar with the concepts and risks associated with model rocketry.

 The Safety Officer has authority over and above all other persons present at the launch site and has the power to delay or cancel any launch until satisfied that it can proceed safely.